i-sevostyanov/NanoDB/docs/sql.md

 ### DELETE

 #### Syntax

 ```
 DELETE FROM table_name [ WHERE predicate ]
 ```

 #### Description

 DELETE deletes rows that satisfy the WHERE clause from the specified table.
 If the WHERE clause is absent, the effect is to delete all rows in the table.
-The result is a valid, but empty table.

 #### Example

 ```
 DELETE FROM films WHERE id = 10;
 ```